staycruzin/national-parks-explorer/README.md

 - JavaScript
 - jQuery

-This application is fully responsive with breakpoints/media queries that optimize the user experience for all standard device types.
+This application is fully responsive with media queries (screen size) that optimize the user experience on all standard device types.

 ## Screenshots
 ### Home Page (1/2)